 o The number of GP referrals to consultant-led outpatient services that have been unsuccessful because there are no slots available has jumped from 238,859 in February 2020 to a staggering 401,115 in November 2021 (an 87% increase).

 o When GPs are unable to refer into hospital services, the care for these patients does not disappear.
 Instead, these patients need to be cared for by GPs while they wait for hospital treatment to go ahead, adding to the backlog in primary care.

 The BMA have addressed the mounting pressure on general practice in England with the Support Your Surgery campaign.
 To see how you can help, visit: British Medical Alliance - Support Your Surgery

-I wish I was able to tell you that I will take the necessary action to rectify this situation, but in reality, I can only guarantee that the staff and doctors at the Practice will continue to work as hard as they can to deliver the best service, they are able to provide within the limitation of the resources they have at their disposal.
+I wish I was able to tell you that I will take the necessary action to rectify this situation, but in reality I can only guarantee that the staff and doctors at Norton Medical Centre will continue to work as hard as they can, to deliver the best service they are able to provide, within the limitation of the resources they have at their disposal.
 We appreciate that this must feel frustrating, and we share this frustration, as we really want to help you when you need us most.
-All our patients are equally important, but as previously stated the resources we have available to us does not always meet the demand; therefore, we have drafted this standard letter advising how we can best support our patients given the incredible level of demand we are receiving from our approximately 17,400 patients.
+All our patients are equally important, but as previously stated the resources we have available to us does not always meet the demand; therefore, we have drafted the "Contact Information" document attached, to advise how we can best support our patients given the incredible level of demand we are receiving from our approximately 17,400 patients.

 Having gone through the complaints procedures, if you are still not satisfied but do not wish to take the matter further within the practice, then you have the right to request an independent review of your complaint from the Parliamentary and Health Service Ombudsman (PHSO) within 12 months of the date of the final response letter.

 Tel: 01642 745350